Ayushi3017/Ayushi_Portfolio/README.md

 # Ayushi_Portfolio
  I designed and developed my personal portfolio website from scratch using HTML and CSS, focusing on a clean dark theme with subtle animations and responsiveness.
 Every section—from hero to projects and contact—is crafted to highlight both aesthetics and usability.
-This project reflects my hands-on approach to learning &amp; experimenting with design.
+This project reflects my hands-on approach to learning , experimenting with design and showcasing my skills in an interactive way.